hasura/learn-graphql/tutorials/backend/backend-stack/tutorial-site/content/what-next.md

 ---
 title: "What next?"
-metaTitle: "What next? | Hasura Backend Tutorial"
+metaTitle: "What next? | GraphQL Backend Stack Tutorial"
 metaDescription: "Learn what to do next with GraphQL and Hasura with more community resources.
 Join our discord channel for support."
 ---